grommet/grommet/src/js/components/Box/README.md

 **responsive**

-Whether children laid out in a row direction should be switched to a column layout when the display area narrows.
+Whether margin, pad, and border sizes should be scaled for
+      mobile environments.
+Defaults to `true`.

 ```
 boolean